alba-lang/lang-spec/sphinx/source/lang-elems/implicit.rst

 the argument ``x₁`` is declared as an implicit argument.

-Most potentially implicit arguments are **mandatory implicit**.
+Many potentially implicit arguments are **mandatory implicit**.
 A potentially implicit argument ``x: A`` is mandatory implicit in the following cases:

 - ``A`` in head normal form is a kind i.e. it is a sort or ``all <telescope>: